Aug 1, 2021 | Native Hope

 A member of the Sicangu Lakota tribe, Starr Chief Eagle has been practicing the art of hoop dancing since before she could walk.
 She grew up on the Pine Ridge Reservation in South Dakota and has practiced her skills for almost her entire life to perfect her techniques and carry on the tradition.

-Starr places her passion for Lakota arts and culture into everything she does, including her pursuit of her Bachelor's degree in Lakota Studies.
+Starr places her passion for Lakota arts and culture into everything she does, including the pursuit of her Bachelor's degree in Lakota Studies.
 She's passionate about sharing her culture through hoop dancing, art, language, history, and song for future generations to keep the Lakota tradition alive.

 That deeply rooted passion also contributes to her crafts such as beading, sewing, and artwork she shares to teach others about her rich Lakota culture.
 People have seen Starr perform in notable places like Mt.
 Rushmore National Park, where she showcases her skills and brings the Lakota culture to the world.